naverwhale/whaleos-platform2/power_manager/README.md

-# Chrome OS Power Management
+# ChromeOS Power Management

-The Chrome OS power manager consists of several components:
+The ChromeOS power manager consists of several components:

 -   `powerd`: C++ system daemon running as the `power` user that initiates dimming the screen, suspending the system, etc.
 -   `powerd_setuid_helper`: setuid root binary used by powerd to perform actions requiring additional privileges.
--   `powerd_dbus_suspend`: shell script executed by powerd (by way of `powerd_setuid_helper`) to suspend and resume the system.
+-   `powerd_suspend`: shell script executed by powerd (by way of `powerd_setuid_helper`) to suspend and resume the system.
 -   `send_metrics_on_resume`: shell script executed by `powerd_suspend` and by
     the `send-boot-metrics` Upstart job to report suspend-related metrics.